-- Slow down carefully. - Move a safe distance off the road and stop. - 3.
+- 1. Slow down carefully. - Move a safe distance off the road and stop. - 3.
 Place the transmission in neutral (park with automatic transmissions, if equipped) and set the parking brake.
-(Refer to Parking Brake Valve on page 3-94 and Operating the Transmission on page 4-70 for transmission shifting and parking brake information.) - 4.
+(Refer to Operator's Manual for "Parking Brake Valve" and "Operating the Transmission" for transmission shifting and parking brake information.) - 4.
 Turn OFF the engine. - Turn ON the emergency flasher and use other warning devices to alert other motorists.

 If the light and alarm do not turn off at startup, do not try to drive the vehicle until the problem is found and fixed.
-(Refer to Using the Brake System on page 4-17 for more brake information.)
+(Refer to Operator's Manual for "Using the Brake System" for more brake information.)

-17. Suspension Load Air Pressure, #1, #2
+20. Suspension Load Air Pressure, #1, #2